Home » Vintage Guides » Blue Willow China Collecting Guide [History & Values]

 As with much of the china on the market, serving pieces tend to bring the highest prices, including soup tureens, large platters, and pitchers.

-The antique Mason’s platter above is a good example of an valuable English piece; it sold on eBay last month for $75, even with a small rim chip.
+The antique Mason’s platter above is a good example of a valuable English piece; it sold on eBay in 2021 for $75, even with a small rim chip.
 (Thanks to my friends at WorthPoint for providing this great research info.)

 One caveat regarding Japanese pieces bringing lower prices would be unique pieces, like spice sets and canisters, that only Japanese companies produced, so keep your eye out for them.